jflamy/owlcms4/docs/Configuration.md

 ### Postgresql Parameters

 These parameters can be used instead of the JDBC parameters if the database is Postgres.
-For example, these are the parameters used with Heroku cloud or with Docker.
+For example, these are the parameters used with Docker.

 These values are provided as environment variables or as Java definitions.
 When passing them as Java definitions, use the syntax `-DPOSTGRES_PORT=5432` (each parameter has a separate `-D`)  When using environment variables, there is no `-D`.